 One or more Signing Officers may authorize the purchase or lease of capital goods for the benefit of the College as set out in the financial policies of the College.

 One or more Signing Officers may sign or authorize a cheque, electronic funds transfer or other document with financial implications for the College as set out in the College’s financial policies as approved by Council

+Signing officers may approve purchases or leasing of goods and acquisition of services in accordance with the following:

+i. the Registrar/Deputy Registrar may authorize expenses not exceeding $50,000 if the expenditure has previously been approved as an item in the College budget;

+ii. the Registrar/Deputy Registrar and one Council signing officer (President or Vice President) may authorize expenses in excess of $50,000 if the expenditure has previously been approved as an item in the College budget;

+iii. the Registrar/Deputy Registrar may authorize expenses not exceeding $10,000 if the expenditure has not previously been approved as an item in the College budget if the Registrar/Deputy Registrar believes that the expenditure is necessary for the operations of the College; and

+iv. the Executive Committee shall review any proposed expense exceeding $10,000 if the item is not an expenditure in the College budget and make recommendations to Council for approval.
+If immediate action is required, the Executive Committee may approve the expenditure.

-i.A Signing Officer of the College must conduct his or her duties as set out in the College’s financial policies as approved by Council.
+A Signing Officer of the College must conduct their duties as set out in the College’s financial policies as approved by Council.

 OTHER DOCUMENTS